Team Member Profiles:

 battling the flu the day before.

-in the half and 2:46:02 for the marathon.
 Among his favorite charity

 races Gamini lists the 2011 SEPTEMBER 10th 911 Remembrance 911k Race,